cuthbertLab/music21/music21/doc/html/_sources/applications.txt

 Ariza, C. and M. Cuthbert.
 2010.
 "Modeling Beats, Accents, Beams, and Time Signatures Hierarchically with music21 Meter Objects."
 In *Proceedings of the International Computer Music Conference*.
 San Francisco: International Computer Music Association.

+Cuthbert, M. and C. Ariza.
+2010. "music21: A Toolkit for Computer-Aided Musicology and Symbolic Music Data."
+In *Proceedings of the International Society for Music Information Retrieval*.

 Future Goals and Potential Applications